 Costa Rica is the world leader in nature tourism and the second in adventure tourism, according to the World Economic Forum.

 VACATION PLANNING FOR 2021?

 Travelers nowadays are seeking for flexible travel policies in the occurrence of a possible second wave of COVID-19.
-They do not want to be penalize for a possible cancelation and at the same time want to take advantage of the lowest rates airlines and hotels are offering.
+They do not want to be penalized for a possible cancelation and at the same time want to take advantage of the lowest rates airlines and hotels are offering.

 Costa Rica Dream Adventures (CRDA) understands that for travelers, it is no longer easy to decide on their next vacation, but today anticipating a dream trip could be highly beneficial.
-A 3 to 5-hour flight from the U.S. can take anxious vacationers to paradise and to reconnect with nature, after months of uncertainty and stress.
+A 3 to 5-hour flight from the U.S. can take anxious vacationers to paradise and reconnect with nature, after months of uncertainty and stress.

 The U.S. based Tour Operator that sells exclusively Costa Rica custom vacations, is offering NO CHANGE FEES on all their travel packages.
 Travelers can change their travel dates up to 30 days before departure.

 Payment plans have also changed.
-Clients will have the option of submitting a deposit and pay final balance due 35 days before departure.
+Clients will have the option of submitting a deposit and pay the final balance due 35 days before departure.
 Monthly installment payment plans are also available.

 All Costa Rica Dream Adventures Vacation Packages are fully customizable and 2021 rates are now available for future travel plans.
-CRDA has a second office in San Jose, Costa Rica that offers 24/7 in country travel assistance.
+CRDA has a second office in San Jose, Costa Rica that offers 24/7 in-country travel assistance.
 Travelers can feel safe to know there will be always someone to reach out for assistance.